 (1) The corporation did not pay the annual fee and was dissolved but continued to operate, or other corporate formalities were ignored

 (2) The bank required an officer or shareholder to personally guarantee a corporate debt

 (3) There is a judgment personally against an owner or officer, or the officer is liable for withholding taxes that he or she did not pay.

-Only if you are personally liable in some way.
+If my S-Corp is out of business, do I need to file bankruptcy on the debts?Only if you are personally liable in some way.
 If you are not, you simply pay the outstanding debts out of the assets, and wind up the corporation according to state law.
 "S-Corp" status is simply an IRS designation for tax reporting.
 If the corporation has debts, but there is no one to collect them from, then there's no reason to file bankruptcy for the corporation unless there are corporate assets to liquidate.
 Specific advice on this situation should still be obtained from a local bankruptcy attorney, since this is general information only.

-Bankruptcy will not eliminate personal liability for corporate offices that failed to turn over sales tax and withholding taxes, and other "trust fund" taxes.
+If I signed personally on a debt for the corp, or owe sales tax or employee withholding, what happens?Bankruptcy will not eliminate personal liability for corporate offices that failed to turn over sales tax and withholding taxes, and other "trust fund" taxes.
 Bankruptcy may eliminate personal liability for debts that a corporate officer signed personally on or gave a personal guarantee for.